 Marrakech has a reputation for overwhelming first-time visitors with its heady atmosphere and sensory overload.
-We have put together a guide with travel tips on what to expect, and as importantly, what to avoid in Marrakech.
+We have put together a guide with travel tips on what to expect, and equally as important – what to avoid in Marrakech.

 What to do in Marrakech for First-Time Visitors to Morocco.